una/personal-goals/happy-moments/happy-moments.md

 12/13/2015
 ---
 I ended up at the Capital building with a few friends today (sort of randomly).
 It was just open at 7PM, so we went in and wandered around.

+12/14/2015
+---
+I went to the trail of lights with my friends today :) It's such a nice holiday tradition.

+12/15/2015
+---
+Today I shared a gif of a woman running around a classroom w/the caption: "trying to get someone to review my PR's."
+It literally had me on the floor laughing to the point of tears.

+12/16/2015
+---
+I met up with Rebecca today for happy hour at Punch Bowl Social.
+Oh man I really needed that chat.

+12/17/2015
+---
+I went to an *incredible* light show at a coffee shop called Mozarts here in Austin with some friends after getting dinner at Gardner.

+12/18/2015
+---
+Today Chris and I recorded a parody on "Time of Your Life" about the state of Front-End Dev life after work.
+It was great :)